How to Prevent Water Seepage Through Basement Walls

 Can you stop basement wall seepage from the inside?

-Sometimes minor dampness can be reduced with interior coatings or sealants, but inside-only fixes do not remove water pressure outside the wall.
+Sometimes minor dampness can be reduced with interior coatings or sealants, but inside-only fixes do not remove the outside water source.
 If seepage is caused by saturated soil, poor drainage, or hydrostatic pressure, exterior water control or drainage improvements may be needed.

 Do gutters help prevent basement wall seepage?